arnemertz/online-compilers/index.md

 | **Runtime parameters** | none
 | **Stdin**              | yes

 Rextester is a standard online IDE that allows to edit, compile, execute and share single C++ files.
-As a distinguishing feature it allows to create live editing sessions so that multiple people can edit the same source simultaneously and see each other's edits in real time.
+As a distinguishing feature, it allows creating live editing sessions so that multiple people can edit the same source simultaneously and see each other's edits in real time.

 ## Ideone